AlanLuu/lox-go/doc/os.md

     - `argv`, which contains the command line arguments to the new program, must only contain strings or else a runtime error is thrown
     - The `PATH` environment variable is used when searching for the program to execute
     - This method does not work on Windows and throws an error if called on there
+- `os.execvpe(file, argv, envp)`, which executes the program given by the string argument `file`, the list argument `argv`, and the dictionary argument `envp`, immediately replacing the current process on success without returning any value and throwing a runtime error on failure
+    - `argv`, which contains the command line arguments to the new program, must only contain strings or else a runtime error is thrown
+    - `envp`, which contains the key-value pairs of environment variables to pass to the new process, must only contain strings or else a runtime error is thrown
+    - The `PATH` environment variable is used when searching for the program to execute
+    - This method does not work on Windows and throws an error if called on there
 - `os.exit([code])`, which exits the program with the specified exit code.
 If `code` is omitted, the default exit code is 0
     - Calling this method will immediately stop the program without running any other code, e.g., if this method is called inside a try-catch block with a `finally` block, the `finally` block will not be executed
 - `os.getcwd()`, which returns the current working directory as a string